 The PSP covers an area of over 1,000 hectares and unlocks Wodonga’s capacity to accommodate a significant proportion of the city’s future growth while preserving and enhancing important natural assets and setting aside land for infrastructure.

 The PSP is expected to yield over 6,000 dwellings and will include future schools, community centres, sporting fields, cycling and pedestrian networks and local parks.
 There is the opportunity to use existing tree plantations to establish two boulevards (Baranduda and Frederick Street) and a cycling and pedestrian network across the growth area focusing on the natural beauty and asset of the the Wodonga Retained Environment Network reserve system.

-The City of Wodonga is the Planning Authority for Planning Scheme Amendment (C121) that will apply the PSP and DCP through the Wodonga Planning Scheme.
+The City of Wodonga was the Planning Authority for the Planning Scheme Amendment (C121) that applies the PSP and DCP through the Wodonga Planning Scheme.

 This plan has been created by Wodonga City Council and the VPA after many years of planning, background studies and strategies.

 For example, Leneva-Baranduda was identified as an area for a future community in the 2016 Wodonga Growth Strategy, which community members provided input into.